Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions

-Returning to the compact setting, Theorem \ref{thm:spu} now allows us to fill that gap immediately as it shows that, when $M$ is compact, pure 1-unrectifiability of $M$ is also a sufficient condition for $\lip_0(M)$ to separate points of $M$ uniformly, and thus for \eqref{eq:duality2} to hold.
+Returning to the compact setting, Theorem \ref{thm:spu} now allows us to fill the gap immediately as it shows that, when $M$ is compact, pure 1-unrectifiability of $M$ is also a sufficient condition for $\lip_0(M)$ to separate points of $M$ uniformly, and thus for \eqref{eq:duality2} to hold.
 In fact, combining it with previously known implications, we deduce that this characterizes some well-known Banach space properties in Lipschitz-free spaces, like the Radon-Nikod\'ym property or the Schur property.

 It happens frequently in Lipschitz-free space theory that results for compact metric spaces can be extended to \textit{proper} metric spaces, i.e. such that every closed ball is compact.
 This is also the case with the characterization of duality, but it requires a slight modification of the definition of the little Lipschitz space.
-For the remainder of this section, we will denote by $\lip_0(M)$ the space of all functions in $\Lip_0(M)$ that are locally flat and moreover \textit{flat at infinity}, i.e. such that $\lipnorm{f\restrict_{M\setminus B_r(0)}}\rightarrow 0$ as $r\rightarrow\infty$.
-Note that this condition is superfluous when $M$ is bounded.
+For the remainder of this section, we will use the following notation: \begin{definition} If $M$ is a proper metric space, $\lip_0(M)$ (resp. $\lip(M)$) will denote the space of all functions in $\Lip_0(M)$ (resp. $\Lip(M)$) that are locally flat and moreover \textit{flat at infinity}, i.e. such that